Anatame/discosave-p-DEPRECATED-/readme.md

 ---

 ## Source
 The source code contains legacy files and needs to be refactored.
-This project was very expiremental to me at first and I didn't focus on the best practices.
+This project was very experimental to me at first and I didn't focus on best practices.
 It will be refactored and improved once I get enough time.